jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 the module extends from `ActiveSupport::Concern` and places the controller specific code, such as an `before_action`, under `included`
-(the filters, rescues... only work from a controller class).
+(the filters, rescues... code that only works from inside a controller class).

 On [this post](/rails-api-modules)
 you can read more about the four modules included: